In the 2-year AFFIRM pivotal trial:

 EXPLORE THE ONSET OF EFFICACY OF TYSABRI

-Rapid and sustained reductions in disease activity with TYSABRI3
+Rapid and sustained reductions in disease activity with TYSABRI1

 Onset of efficacy as early as 2 months and maintained over 2 years

-Study description: A post hoc analysis of the AFFIRM pivotal trial was performed to look at time to onset of clinical effects following initiation of TYSABRI.
-ARR was measured at 3-month intervals.3,a-c
+Study description: A post hoc analysis of the AFFIRM pivotal trial was performed to look at time to onset of clinical effects following initiation of TYSABRI® (natalizumab).
+ARR was calculated at 3-month intervals.a,b

 Study limitations: